 The Schools Cyber Security Challenges programme is an industry/Australian government collaboration designed to provide school teachers with resources to support the teaching of cyber security concepts, and to inform students of career opportunities in the field.
 This is achieved primarily through the development of a series of classroom activities — courses delivered through the Grok platform that focus on specific topics linked to the Australian Curriculum.
 These activities are designed for students in years 5-12.

 The Schools Cyber Security Challenges courses have been available online since early 2019.
-In the 2020/21 fiscal year, 66,065 unique students enrolled in the Schools Cyber Security Challenges.
-And 1,551 teachers and 1,541 schools participated in the Schools Cyber Security Challenges.Learn More
+As of October 2023, we have had 515,730 students enrolled in the Schools Cyber Security Challenges.
+And 7,257 teachers and 3,876 schools have participated in the Schools Cyber Security Challenges.Learn More

 Cyber Skills Aotearoa is an industry/New Zealand government collaboration that collaborates closely with CORE Education Tātai Aho Rau, to create unplugged and online resources that provide teachers and students with classroom-ready activities and challenges to develop students’ cyber security skills and dispositions.
 All resources are being created in both English and te reo Māori.
 Activities and challenges are aligned with the New Zealand Curriculum and designed to raise awareness of cyber security careers.
 These activities are intended for students in years 6-13.